 Does The Check Engine Light Normally Come Back On After Reset?

-If you’ve ever had the check engine light come on in your vehicle, you know how frustrating it can be.
 The check engine light is part of the onboard diagnostics system in your car, and it turns on when the ECU detects a problem with the engine, the emissions system or one of the many other electrical systems in your car.

 One common question that many drivers have is whether the check engine light will come back on after it’s been reset.